dhodge180/ChessNavigator/README.md

 Removing pieces by dragging them from the board and dropping them off the board requires first toggling "Legality" off.

+If we add pieces from the panel using the right-mouse-button we can keep adding more pieces of the same type without returning to the panel.

 ## For pre-stored analysis

 ### Predefined tree file